android/ndk-samples/hello-libs/README.md

 The key points are:
 *    Inform Android Studio where lib/header is
 *    Add lib dependency to application
 Details are inside projects' build.gradle files

-Sample contents:
+Sample content:
 *    Create 2 shared libs
 *    Copy builts libs into distribution directory
 *    Create one application to use libs from the given distribution directory